stefan-it/lrz-gpu-tutorial/README.md

 cat ~/id_rsa.pub
 ```

-And copy this into the text field named "SSH Public Key" in the Data Lab.
+and copy this into the text field named "SSH Public Key" in the Data Lab.
 The
 next figure shows an example:

 ![LRZ Data Lab](figures/profile_ssh_key.png)